 Have a few people you want out of your image?
 If they are walking and not standing still you can also take a long exposure photo with an ND filter to blur them out.
 We do this from time to time in busy places.

-Old Town is where to go and what to see in Prague if you’re looking for some of the most iconic and beautiful scenes in the city.
+Old Town is what to see in Prague if you’re looking for some of the most iconic and beautiful scenes in the city.

 Again, much like Charles Bridge this is one of the most popular Prague places to visit and almost impossible to see without the crowds in this beautiful town square whether you’re in front of the astronomical clock or the gorgeous gothic towers of the Church of Mother of God before Týn.